mdx-js/mdx/readme.md

 Styleguide and React friendly markdown rendering based on Remark.

-`@compositor/markdown` allows you to write documentation in markdown and expose a live code editor/renderer for React components.
+`@compositor/markdown` allows you to write documentation in markdown and expose a live code editor/renderer for JSX.
-Additionally, you can pass React components that map to to their corresponding html components.
+Additionally, you can pass React components that map to to their corresponding html elements.

 ## Installation